fieldtrip/website/tutorial/nirs_singlechannel.md

 {% include image src="/assets/img/tutorial/nirs_singlechannel/nirs_tut1_fig3_ft_define_trial_v2.png" width="400" %}

 _Figure 4: Databrowser showing the filtered data for one of the 12 trials._

+The artifacts that we identified earlier are not so clearly visible any more due to the filtering.
+You can use similar code to look at the artifacts in the unfiltered data.

 We can now remove the trials containing the artifacts that we determined earlier.